voschezang/coding-handbook/quotes.md

 * Java is so flexible that it has neither of the advantages of a strong type system and a dynamic one (with duck typing).
 * C++ has default arguments AND function overloading.
 * Modern languages should be expressive and extensible.
 E.g. allow for partial functions, Python's `@decorator`, Elm's `Maybe.andThen`, Kotlin's dataclasses.
+* AI is an expression layer, not an abstraction layer.
+* AI is just another form of outsourcing.

 ## Bad advice